SCREENING AND INVESTIGATION

 (a) Screening.
 Disciplinary counsel shall evaluate all information coming to disciplinary counsel's attention by complaint or from other sources that alleges lawyer misconduct, incapacity, or the inability to participate in a disciplinary investigation or assist in the defense of formal proceedings due to a physical or mental condition.
 If the information would not constitute misconduct, incapacity, or the inability to participate in a disciplinary investigation or assist in the defense of formal proceedings if it were true, disciplinary counsel shall dismiss the complaint or, if appropriate, refer the matter to another agency.
 Disciplinary counsel shall notify the complainant of the disposition of the complaint.
 Disciplinary counsel is not required to notify the lawyer of the complaint or disposition but may release information about the complaint to the lawyer upon written request.
 If the information raises allegations that would constitute lawyer misconduct, incapacity, or the inability to participate in a disciplinary investigation or assist in the defense of formal proceedings if true, disciplinary counsel shall conduct an investigation.

 (b) Investigation.
 Disciplinary counsel shall conduct all investigations.
 Disciplinary counsel may issue subpoenas pursuant to Rule 15(b), conduct interviews and examine evidence to determine whether grounds exist to believe the allegations of complaints.
-Disciplinary counsel shall issue a notice of investigation to the lawyer with a copy of the complaint or information received requesting that the lawyer file a response to the allegations in the notice; provided, however, that disciplinary counsel may seek permission of the chair or vice-chair to dispense with the requirement to make this request or to dispense with the requirement to provide the lawyer with a copy of the complaint or information received.
-The lawyer shall file a written response within 15 days of notice to do so from disciplinary counsel.
+Disciplinary counsel shall issue and serve a notice of investigation to the lawyer with a copy of the complaint or information received requesting that the lawyer serve a written response to the allegations in the notice on disciplinary counsel; provided, however, that disciplinary counsel may seek permission of the chair or vice-chair to dispense with the requirement to make this request or to dispense with the requirement to serve the lawyer with a copy of the complaint or information received.
+Disciplinary counsel shall serve the notice of investigation by e-mail and U.S. mail to the primary e-mail address and physical address the lawyer has designated in the Attorney Information System.
+See Rule 410, SCACR.
+The lawyer shall serve a written response on disciplinary counsel within 15 days of service of the notice of investigation.
 The written response must include the lawyer's verification that it is complete and accurate to the best of the lawyer's knowledge and belief.

 (c) Requirements of Notice of Investigation.